Our service was previously known as the Nottinghamshire Personality Disorder and Development Network.

 We offer training within Nottinghamshire Healthcare NHS Foundation Trust.
 We also deliver bespoke training (please contact the Operational Team Leader to discuss this further) and one day training to a range of statutory/non-statutory/third sector services.

 Please contact us on 0115 876 0162 if you wish to discuss a possible referral to our service.

 We accept referrals from Secondary Mental Health Services i.e. Local Mental Health Teams and other Mental Health Services, unfortunately we are no longer able to accept direct GP referrals.
-Referrals can be received directly to the service or via the Cluster 8 Pathway.
-Referrals where the CORE assessment (RiO) documentation has not been competed would need to be on our referral form, and should include a recent risk assessment, child safeguarding information and past and current circumstances (please contact us on 0115 8760162 for a copy of the most up-to-date referral form).
+Referrals can be received directly to the service and, where the CORE assessment (RiO) documentation has not been completed, we would need to be on our referral form, and should include a recent risk assessment, child safeguarding information and past and current circumstances (please contact us on 0115 8760162 for a copy of the most up-to-date referral form).
 The service does have a number of exclusion criteria and so we would recommend contacting the service to discuss further if you are uncertain of these.